yarnpkg/berry/packages/gatsby/content/features/plugnplay.md

 ## Fixing node_modules

 When you think about it, Yarn already knows everything there is to know about your dependency tree - it even installs it on the disk for you.
-So the question becomes: why do we leave it to Node to locate the packages?
-Why don't we simply tell Node where to find them, and inform it that any require call to X by Y was meant to access the files from a specific set of dependencies?
+So the question becomes: why is it up to Node to find where your packages are?
+Why isn't it the package manager's job to inform the interpreter about the location of the packages on the disk, and that any require call to package X by package Y is meant to resolve to version V?
 It's from this postulate that Plug'n'Play was created.

-In this install mode (now the default starting from Yarn v2), Yarn generates a single `.pnp.cjs` file instead of the usual `node_modules`.
-Instead of containing the source code of the installed packages, the `.pnp.cjs` file contains a map linking a package name and version to a location on the disk, and another map linking a package name and version to its set of dependencies.
-Thanks to this efficient system, Yarn can tell Node exactly where to look for files being required - regardless of who asks for them!
+In this install mode (the default starting from Yarn 2.0), Yarn generates a single `.pnp.cjs` file instead of the usual `node_modules`.
+Instead of containing the source code of the installed packages, the `.pnp.cjs` file contains various maps: one linking package names and versions to their location on the disk, and another one linking package names and versions to their list of dependencies.
+By an ingenious use of those statically generated tables, and as long as this file is loaded within your environment (more on that in the next section), Yarn can instantly tell Node where to find any package it needs to access, as long as they are part of the dependency tree.

 This approach has various benefits: